How Much Does CyberGhost Cost?

 Payment Options

-We had a wide variety of options for paying for CyberGhost, including Visa, Mastercard, American Express, PayPal, and Bitcoin.
-Personally, we used a regular old credit card, but if you want more anonymity or to hide your payment information, crypto payment via Bitcoin offers that.
+We had a wide variety of options to pay for CyberGhost, including Visa, Mastercard, American Express, PayPal, and Bitcoin.
+Personally, we used a credit card, but if you want a more secure and anonymous payment method, we recommend either PayPal or crypto.

 Is There a Free-Trial Period or Money-Back Guarantee?